I have invested more than 70+ hours in Overwatch 2, and I am happy to share the best key binds for the game!

 While muscle memory is paramount to consistent performance, there are exceptions to having universal controls.
 Players who like to main only one or two specific Heroes may benefit more from remapping abilities to keys particular to those characters.
 This change may mess with muscle memory but eventually will maximize performance with particular Heroes.
 However, a drawback to this change is that performance with all other Heroes may diminish over time too.

 Standardized controls only get you so far into the game, and you will see diminishing returns at some point.
 In the end, experimentation and what feels personally comfortable will make the difference between you making plays that win or lose the match.
-We wish you good luck and happy experimenting!
+I wish you good luck and happy experimenting!